 Skagit Regional Health is committed to helping you recover quickly and efficiently.
-It's important to remember that after surgery you are not to actively move your shoulder at all until directly told to do so.
+After surgery, your new joint is ready to use right away.
 The goal of your care team is to help you return to normal life.
 Our staff will help you get up and moving as soon as possible.